What Are Some Reasons NOT To Travel With Kids? Pitfalls Of Family Travel

 people swimming in water

-Same deal with the driving you crazy.
-You’re going to be tired anyway managing school, work and general life at home.
-Might as well make the moments in between great!
+But same deal with the driving you crazy part – you’re going to be tired anyway as a parent; you have managing school, work and general life at home.
+Might as well make the moments in between great, right?!

 • Travel slowly.